 We are subject to, and must comply with, a variety of federal, state and local environmental laws, particularly those relating to air and water quality, waste disposal and the cleanup of contaminated soil and groundwater.
 Because environmental regulations are constantly evolving, we have incurred, and will continue to incur, costs to maintain compliance with those laws.
 See Item 1.
-"Business - Environmental Matters" for certain estimates of expenditures we expect to make for environmental compliance in the next few years.
-Although we have established reserves to provide for known environmental liabilities as of the date of this filing, these reserves may change over time due to the enactment of new environmental laws or regulations or changes in existing laws or regulations, which might require additional significant environmental expenditures.
+"Business - Environmental Matters" for certain estimates of expenditures we expect to make for environmental liabilities as of the date of this filing, these reserves may change over time due to the enactment of new environmental laws or regulations or changes in existing laws or regulations, which might require additional significant environmental expenditures.